ayuktc/Pig-Latin-Microservice/README.md

 You will initially be directed to a home page, upon clicking on `Let's Get Started!` you will be able to enter anything that you want translated to pig latin!

+## Client Scripts

+To run the client script just run `./pglatin.sh -w <word>`.

+`Example: ./pglatin.sh -w hello`

+# Looking Ahead

+Currently, the Pig Latin API returns an html response.
+However, one imporvement I would love to make is for the API to return a JSON response instead.